 Learners are given impartial career guidance from either local colleges or universities.
 Learners are also given the opportunity to visit places of further education and are given guidance by people from these establishments on how to make future career choices.

 Learners are encouraged to realise that it is never too late to reach their full potential and they should not shy away from aiming for any career choice.

 Curriculum Management And Delivery

-The curriculum content and delivery is managed by the Head Teacher and SLT, in leading the team of teachers, who meet each week in PPA meetings to discuss issues affecting the curriculum and teaching and learning.
+The curriculum content and delivery are managed by the Head Teacher and SLT, through leading the team of teachers, who meet each week in PPA meetings to discuss issues affecting the curriculum and teaching and learning.
 Any initiatives are fed back to all staff on inset days.

 Dr Zakia Maqbool (Head Teacher) is responsible for the organisation of the curriculum throughout the School and welcomes contact from parents or prospective parents to discuss any aspects of our provision in this area.

 Contact can be made via email at HeadTeacher@boltonislamicgirlsschool.org.uk